-Parents, guardians and students are afforded an opportunity for a hearing to challenge the contents of the student's records to insure that the information is not inaccurate, misleading, or inappropriate and to provide for the correction, deletion, or explanation of such information.
+Parents/guardians, guardians, and students are afforded an opportunity for a hearing to challenge the contents of the student's records to ensure that the information is not inaccurate, misleading, or inappropriate and to provide for the correction, deletion, or explanation of such information.
 Hearing procedures have been established that include the following:

 - a.
 A decision shall be given within a reasonable time. - b.
 The hearing shall be given, and the decision made, by an educational official, or other person who has no direct interest in the matter. - c.
-The parents, guardian or student shall be granted full and fair opportunity to present evidence and statements.
+The parent/guardians, guardian, or student shall be granted full and fair opportunity to present evidence and statements.